 Unusual Options Activity Insight: SPDR S&P Regional Banking ETF

-SPDR S&P Regional Banking ETF (NYSE:KRE) shares experienced unusual options activity on Thursday.
-The stock price moved down to $62.74 following the option alert.
+SPDR S&P Regional Banking ETF (NYSE:KRE) shares experienced unusual options activity on Friday.
+The stock price moved up to $63.8 following the option alert.

 - Option Type: TRADE